rsdoiel/antenna/science_and_technology.md

 ---

-## 'Psylo' browser tries to obscure digital fingerprints by giving every tab its own IP address
+## Psylo browser tries to obscure digital fingerprints by giving every tab its own IP address

 date: 2025-06-24, updated: 2025-06-24, from: The Register (UK I.T.
 News)